Be-positive/company/README.md

 # company

-Some description...

-##some code

-Some definition

-## Local development
-1.Open index.html in your browser
+This project is just pet project, no more, not full functioning webside.
+Just small piece of frontend with HTML/CSS (sass) and little code of JS inside HTML.
+But i like this!

-## I need to change in SASS!
+## I need to change little in SASS!
-1. Wotk with footer section, with flex...
+1. Work with footer section, use the flexbox right...